An Instrumental Music Facilitator's Role

 The Courses and Book Requirements

-1) Acoustic Guitar: 'The Guitar Way'* course (No exams.See below*),
+1) Acoustic Guitar: 'The Guitar Way'* course (no exams and flexible),

-2) Acoustic Grades course (Exams optional and now available online):
+2) Acoustic Grades (Exams optional and now available online):

 RGT - LCM (University of West London) Acoustic Grades: